wanghaisheng/responsive-landing-page-starter/content/blog/en/translate-sms-messages-with-ibm-watson-dr.md

 ## Setting Up Vonage Inbound SMS Messages

 This example requires a phone number from Vonage to receive inbound messages.
-We can do this by using the [Nexmo CLI](https://github.com/Nexmo/nexmo-cli#installation) right from a terminal.
+We can do this by using the [Vonage CLI](https://developer.vonage.com/application/vonage-cli) right from a terminal.

 ### Purchase a Virtual Phone Number